Bryan-2680/Cybersecurity-GRC-portfolio/projects/incident-response/incident-report.md

 #### 2.2.
 Investigation & Root Cause Analysis
 Investigation followed a structured elimination process to isolate the failure point along the message path, rather than assuming a cause.

-- Message generation - Confirmed the purchase order messages were being created correctly in the source system, ruling out an upstream data or generation error.
+- Message generation - Confirmed the purchase order transactions were being created correctly in the source system, ruling out an upstream data or generation error.

-- Outbound transmission - Checked that messages were leaving the source system and reaching the middleware/integration layer, to distinguish an internal failure from a transmission/connectivity issue.
+- Outbound transmission - Checked that idocs were leaving the source system and reaching the middleware/integration layer, to distinguish an internal failure from a transmission/connectivity issue.

 - Connectivity and certificates - Verified the connection and certificate validity to the vendor endpoint, ruling out an expired certificate or network failure as the cause.

 - Acknowledgements - Identified missing functional acknowledgements, confirming messages were not being successfully processed at the destination rather than simply lost in transit.

-- Configuration and validation - Traced the failure to an internal configuration issue affecting message processing and validation, which caused transactions to fail validation and not complete.
+- Configuration and validation - Traced the failure to an internal configuration issue affecting message processing and validation, which caused EDI transactions to fail validation and not process successfully.

 This step-by-step approach eliminated potential issues and isolated the root cause to a configuration error, rather than a connectivity, certificate, or vendor-side issue — ensuring the correct fix was applied the first time rather than through trial and error.